Easy Red Wine Brownies

 How to make red wine brownies

-- Cool brownies in the pan for 20 minutes before cutting and serving.
+- Bake: Pour the mixture into the prepared pan and bake in a preheated oven for 30 minutes.
+Cool in the pan for 20 minutes before cutting and serving.

 Frequently Asked Questions

-A full bodied red wine pairs well with bittersweet and dark chocolate.
-I used a Cabernet Sauvignon wine for these brownies.
-Merlot and Zinfandel works well too.
+Full-bodied wines pair well with bittersweet and dark chocolate.
+For this recipe, I used Cabernet Sauvignon however, Merlot and Zinfandel work well too.

-Let brownies cool completely.
-Wrap them in plastic wrap and store in a freezer bag or airtight container for up to 1 month.
+Let the brownies cool completely then wrap them in plastic wrap.
+Store brownies in a freezer bag or airtight container for up to 1 month.
+Defrost brownies on the counter for 3-4 hours or until they come to room temperature.

 - 1 cup (170 g) bittersweet chocolate, chopped (or chocolate chips)